greiginsydney/Intervalometerator/docs/troubleshooting.md

 After=network.target rc-local.service celery.service
 ```

+If the above file doesn't exist, look for `/etc/systemd/system/connectd.service` and make the same edit there.

-This just tells remote.it not to start until Celery is up. [(Reference: Issue #79)](https://github.com/greiginsydney/Intervalometerator/issues/79).
+This just tells remote.it not to start until Celery is up.
+References: [Issue #79](https://github.com/greiginsydney/Intervalometerator/issues/79), [Issue #114](https://github.com/greiginsydney/Intervalometerator/issues/114).

 ### Check the cron jobs